laxmankrishnamurti/Data-Structure-And-Algorithms-JS/01-SammieBae(Reference Book)/Let's Start from scratch/Chapter-04(JavaScript String)/JavaScriptString.md

 - It also takes an index value to search, this is an optional parameter.
 - At the end if the string is present within the parent string it will return the index value of the string.
 - If not, it will return -1

+## String Decomposition

+We can use string decompositor to split a string into parts.

+- We use **_.split(separator)_** to split a string into parts
+- Returns an array

+## String Replace

+As the name suggests it is used to replace a string in a parent string

+- It takes two arguments
+  - The original string
+  - The new string which we want to use in the place of original string